Q: How will I know if a student in my class needs disability accommodations?

 Q: It is the middle of the semester and I just received a Disability Accommodation Letter for a student.
 Do I need to go back and let the student redo all of their previous exams or assignments with the accommodations?

-A: No. Disability accommodations are not retroactive and are only in effect from the date shown on the Disability Accommodation Letter for that semester.
+A: No. Disability accommodations are not retroactive and are only in effect from the date shown on the Disability Accommodation Letter through the end of the identified semester.

 Q: One of my students is struggling in my course and I suspect they may have a disability.
 What should I do if I think a student might have a disability?